vyshnavsvarma2000/SOAP-API-Project/README.md

 Use the following command to run the collection with Newman:

-bash
-Copy code
 newman run <path_to_your_postman_collection.json>
-Generating Reports with Newman
+##Generating Reports with Newman
   Newman allows you to generate various types of reports.
 Here is an example of generating an HTML report:

 Run the following command to generate an HTML report: newman run <path_to_your_postman_collection.json> -r html